Symmetry re-breaking in an effective theory of quantum coarsening

 We are now in position to explain quenches in the FM phase, in which oscillations drive the magnetization to near zero, or even reverse its sign (Figs.~\ref{fig:zero_mode}(b--c)) at late times.
 Observe that in the LMG model, the quench to $g\!=\!2$ (Fig.~\ref{fig:zero_mode}(b)) corresponds to a separatrix trajectory that terminates at the unstable PM fixed point $\vec{S} = \hat{x}$.
 In practice, the LMG description holds locally for the 2D model, and small fluctuations shift the local MF to either one or the other side of the separatrix.
 The result is that some regions of the 2D lattice end up ``bouncing back'' to $S_i^z>0$, while others cross over to $S_i^z<0$.
 As the order set by the initial condition is lost, self-consistently the MF description ceases to be valid.
 As the system is in the FM phase in equilibrium, it coarsens again {\it without ever leaving the ordered phase}, to re-establish the magnitude of the magnetization in thermodynamic equilibrium.
 We term this process \emph{symmetry re-breaking}.

 Symmetry re-breaking takes place in the whole region $g_\mathrm{dyn} \!\leq\! g \!<\! g_c$.
 For $g\!>\!g_\mathrm{dyn}\!=\!2$, the magnetization performs a few oscillations.
 The oscillations feature a non-exponential relaxation, which terminates consistently at the same time across different realizations of the initial (noisy) state, and at a non-thermal value for $m$.
 We investigate this feature in detail in the next section.
 Figure~\ref{fig:rebreak}(a) shows that, at the end of the oscillations, the system is partitioned into different domains of ``up'' and ``down'' spins, the relative abundance of which seems fixed to a certain ratio.
 These domains represent the seed for coarsening dynamics, which drives the formation of larger and larger domains.
 Due to the imbalance of the number of ``up'' and ``down'' spins in the post-oscillation states, the system ends with either a positive or negative magnetization $m_\infty$ in the infinite-time limit, as shown in Fig.~\ref{fig:rebreak}(b--c).
-The dependence of $m_\infty$ on the quench parameters $g,\varepsilon$ seems highly complicated.
+The dependence of the sign of $m_\infty$ on the quench parameters $g,\varepsilon$ seems highly complicated, while its absolute value is set by the microcanonical ensemble.

 \paragraph{Role of fluctuations.}